 Unit 2 discusses stress, what it is, how to measure it, and its effects on the mind and the body.

-In Unit 3 you will learn about moderators of the stress experience.
+Unit 3 focuses on learning about moderators of the stress experience.
 That is, factors such as coping and social support that can prevent or diminish the potentially negative effects of stress.

 Unit 4 discusses health behaviors, both in terms of theory and in terms of health-enhancing behaviors such as exercise.

-Unit 5 focusses on health-compromising behaviors, such as excessive alcohol consumption and cigarette smoking, describing theoretical models to explain these behaviors, and methods of treatment.
+Unit 5 focuses on health-compromising behaviors, such as excessive alcohol consumption and cigarette smoking, describing theoretical models to explain these behaviors, and methods of treatment.

 Unit 6 discusses factors associated with seeking treatment for illness symptoms, and factors associated with following the advice of health professionals.